So we see that you’ve bought your above ground pool, haven’t you? Well, it is only logical now to get a staircase or a ladder for your pool.

 The maximum load supported is no more than 300 lbs.
 We’re delighted to report that the ladder comes with a lockable Roll Guard Barrier safety mechanism.
 Its function is to lock the steps when not in use.

 In our findings, this model was light in weight and yet reliable in operation.

 We do recommend that you put some friction mats under the pool support as there is no friction coating provided to do the same job.

 Staircase style from Confer is our favorite in terms of design and looks.

-This ladder sports the largest steps from the lot.
+This ladder sports the most significant steps from the lot.
 They measure at 31 inches by 47 inches and are approximately 32 inches deep.

-We are glad to report that the maximum load that this ladder can carry is around 400 lbs, biggest by far among all the models we tested.
+We are glad to report that the maximum load that this ladder can carry is around 400 lbs, most prominent by far among all the models we tested.

 But, it’s not all sunshine here.
 One thing we didn’t appreciate was the fact that you have to insert some weight into the steps to keep it from floating.

-To it’s credit though, the pool material is such, that it can withstand strong UV rays and hence the resin polymers provide a long life.
-Again, the maximum depth supported is 56 inches like many on the list.
+To its credit, though, the pool material is such that it can withstand intense UV rays, and hence, the resin polymers provide a long life.
+Again, the maximum depth supported is 56 inches, like many on the list.

 Do keep in mind that side supports are hollow, so you may need to put in some sand or gravel to keep the ladder down.